google/merchant-api-samples/php/README.md

-# Google Merchant API for Shopping PHP Samples
+# Google Merchant API PHP Samples

 This is a set of simple samples written in PHP, which provide a minimal example of Google Shopping integration within a command line application.